- To provide training and experience for students as scientists

 - To help students develop awareness of and sensitivity for multicultural issues in research and science, and to develop the skills needed to conduct culturally competent research

 Research training is an ongoing integral part of the counseling psychology graduate program at VCU, and all students will receive excellent training in scientific and scholarly skills.

 In the first year of graduate study, students take four core psychology courses, which expose them to theory, content and methodology of psychology as a science.
 To further develop their skills as scientists, students enroll in and participate in a research methods course during their first year and are encouraged to be involved in research throughout their graduate programs.
-In the research course, students are introduced to the basics of and process of conducting and disseminating research in counseling psychology with the goal of initiating their thesis proposal.
-As part of this course, students also will hear guest lectures from each faculty member about the faculty member’s personal development as a scientist and as a leader.
-Students also work with their advisers and often on research teams, as they contribute toward publication, and get their thesis underway.
+In the research course, students are introduced to the basics of and process of conducting and disseminating research in counseling psychology with the goal of initiating a thesis proposal.
+Students also work with their advisers and on research teams as they contribute toward publication and get their theses underway.

-The counseling program faculty members believe that seeking, administering, and completing grants involve critical skills for the 21st-century psychologist.
+The counseling program faculty members believe that seeking, administering and completing grants involve critical skills for the 21st-century psychologist.
 Whether a student aspires to a research or practice setting post-Ph.D., the likelihood will be high that the student must be appropriately entrepreneurial.
 At the present time, several core counseling faculty members have active grants for research (mostly), service-delivery or training.
 The variety of types of grant-funded projects provides students with many faculty models for dealing with grants — including seeking grant support, administering the grants and building on established grants.
-Dr. Suzanne Mazzeo of the counseling program offers a course in grant writing which has been subscribed to by counseling students in most years since it has been taught.
-Stemming from this course, many of our students have submitted F-31 grant applications.
+The Department of Psychology offers a course in grant writing in which graduate students often enroll.
+Stemming from this course, many of our students have submitted grant applications.